Gravitational-wave signatures of nonviolent nonlocality: Abstract

 \section{Abstract}

 Measurement of gravitational waves can provide precision tests of the nature of black holes and compact objects.
-In this work, we test Giddings' non-violent non-locality proposal, which posits that quantum information is transferred via a nonlocal interaction that generates metric perturbations around black holes.
+In this work, we test Giddings' nonviolent nonlocality proposal, which posits that quantum information is transferred via a nonlocal interaction that generates metric perturbations around black holes.
 In contrast to firewalls, these quantum fluctuations would be spread out over a larger distance range --- up to a Schwarzschild radius away.
-In this letter, we model the modification to the gravitational waveform from non-violent non-locality.
+In this letter, we model the modification to the gravitational waveform from nonviolent nonlocality.
 We modify the nonspinning EOBNRv2 effective one body waveform to include metric perturbations that are due to a random Gaussian process.
 We find that the waveform exhibits random deviations which are particularly important in the late inspiral-plunge phase.
 We find an optimal dephasing parameter for detecting this effect with a principal component analysis.
 This is particularly intriguing because it predicts random phase deviations across different gravitational wave events, providing theoretical support for hierarchical tests of general relativity.
-We estimate the constraint on the perturbations in non-violent non-locality with events for the LIGO-Virgo network and for a third-generation network.
+We estimate the constraint on the perturbations in nonviolent nonlocality with events for the LIGO-Virgo network and for a third-generation network.